unosonu/unosonu.github.io/_posts/2018-01-31-bernoulli-naive-bayes-over-svm.md

 The smoothing priors alpha accounts for features not present in the learning samples and prevents zero probabilities in further computations.
 Setting alpha = 1 is called Laplace smoothing, while alpha < 1 is called Lidstone smoothing.

 BernoulliNB implements the naive Bayes training and classification algorithms for data that is distributed according to multivariate Bernoulli distributions; i.e., there may be multiple features but each one is assumed to be a binary-valued (Bernoulli, boolean) variable.
-Therefore, this class requires samples to be represented as binary-valued feature vectors; if handed any other kind of data, a BernoulliNB instance may binarize its input (depending on the binarize parameter).
+Therefore, this class requires samples to be represented as binary-valued feature vectors; if handed any other kind of data, a BernoulliNB instance may binarize its input.

 The decision rule for Bernoulli naive Bayes differs from multinomial NB’s rule in that it explicitly penalizes the non-occurrence of a feature i that is an indicator for class y, where the multinomial variant would simply ignore a non-occurring feature.

 In the case of text classification, word occurrence vectors (rather than word count vectors) may be used to train and use this classifier.
-BernoulliNB might perform better on some datasets, especially those with shorter documents which is why this post.
+BernoulliNB might perform better on some datasets, especially those with shorter documents.

 Now just a short example of how to implement grid search in sklearn pipeline.

 from sklearn.model_selection import GridSearchCV